pkali/scorch_src/Manuals/MANUAL_EN.md

 * **vis. debug** - Toggle **visual debug** mode.
 It displays distances measured, laser aiming, and aiming technique.
 It leaves a mess on the screen, but it does not impair the game.

-## 5. Game mechanics - offensive weapons
+## 5. Game mechanics - offensive weapons.

 Large points received by the player is the number of tanks that died earlier.
 If any of the other tanks capitulated earlier (with **White Flag**) it is not added to those that died and does not grant points.
 Only these points determine the order in the summary.